-Each 3PL provider is different, so you’ll need to know what your business’s needs are before you can find a company to match.
+Each 3PL provider is different, so you’ll need to know your business’s needs before finding a company to match.

-You’ll be relying on your chosen 3PL provider to fulfill your customer’s orders and to handle returns in an efficient manner.
-Choosing a company that has similar culture and values to your own is important for maintaining a consistent and satisfactory customer experience.
+You’ll be relying on your chosen 3PL provider to fulfill your customer’s orders and handle returns efficiently.
+Choosing a company with similar culture and values to your own is important for maintaining a consistent and satisfactory customer experience.

 Even if your business is still fairly new, you already have some kind of management software in place – save yourself the hassle of switching by choosing a 3PL provider that is compatible with your existing management software.

-Ideally, outsourcing your order fulfillment process will give you more time to focus on the things it takes to grow your business.
+Ideally, outsourcing your order fulfillment process will give you more time to focus on what it takes to grow your business.
 Choose a 3PL provider that can scale its operations to accommodate your changing business needs.

-Depending what your business sells, you’re likely to have customers from all over the country.
-You want to choose a 3PL provider with multiple distribution center locations, so you can keep costs down and optimize your efficiency.
+Depending on what your business sells, you’re likely to have customers from all over the country.
+You want to choose a 3PL provider with multiple distribution center locations to keep costs down and optimize your efficiency.

-Each 3PL provider prices their services in different ways, some according to the size of your business and others by individual services.
+Each 3PL provider prices their services differently, some according to the size of your business and others by individual services.
 You’ll need to sit down with your chosen provider to determine the exact pricing and what specific services are included.

-Once you’ve chosen a 3PL provider, you need to sit down with them and work out the details.
-Many small businesses who switch to using a fulfillment center skip this step and end up being frustrated when there is no clear process.
+Once you’ve chosen a 3PL provider, you need to sit with them and discuss the details.
+Many small businesses who switch to using a fulfillment center skip this step and end up frustrated when there is no clear process.

 How ShipHero Makes Fulfillment Easy